 Fig. 1.
-Characteristics of the (Mg0.5Fe3+0.5)(Si0.5Al3+0.5)O3 LN–phase: (a) a powder X-ray diffraction profile, (b) a back-scattered electron image of the sample cross section, (c) an optical photograph of selected single crystals, and (d) a Mössbauer spectrum (Black dots are the experimental data, while red curves are the fitting results.
+Characteristics of the (Mg0.5Fe3+0.5)(Si0.5Al3+0.5)O3 LN–phase: (a) a powder X-ray diffraction profile, (b) a back-scattered electron image of the sample cross-section, (c) an optical photograph of selected single crystals, and (d) a Mössbauer spectrum (Black dots are the experimental data, while red curves are the fitting results.
 Red dots are the difference between calculated and experimental results.
 Abbreviations: CS: center shift, QS: quadruple splitting, FWHM: Full width at half maximum.)

-Fig. 2 Crystal structure of the LN–phase.
-The AO6 (A = Fe3+0.5Mg0.5) and BO6 (B = Al3+0.5Si0.5) octahedral are painted by red and blue colors.
+Fig. 2.
+Crystal structure of the LN–phase.
+The AO6 (A = Fe3+0.5Mg0.5) and BO6 (B = Al3+0.5Si0.5) octahedral are painted with red and blue colors.
 Yellow spheres are oxygen.

 Figure 2 shows the crystal structure of this phase determined by single-crystal X-ray diffraction.
 It has the space group of R3c and lattice parameters of a = b = 4.8720 (6) Å, c = 12.898 (2) Å, and a unit-cell volume of V = 265.14 (8) Å3.
 The structure consists of edge-shared AO6 (A= Fe3+0.5Mg0.5) and BO6 (B = Al3+0.5Si0.5) octahedra.
 The AO6 octahedra (10.3 Å3) are significantly larger than the BO6 octahedra (8.6 Å3), reflecting the ionic radii of the cations.
-Although the AO6 octahedron should have formed by distortion of AO12 dodecahedron in the perovskite structure, the distortion of the AO6 octahedra is smaller than that of the BO6 octahedra.
+The AO6 octahedron should have formed by distortion of AO12 dodecahedron in the perovskite structure.
+However, the distortion of the AO6 octahedra is smaller than that of the BO6 octahedra.